 Georg Prinz zu Salm-Salm, Partner at Family Value, emphasized the special nature of the location and added: "Attractive and free port areas are now rare.
 This one is also in a prime neighborhood.
 To the west of it, the Grasbrook Quarter will be built with a connection to the U4, while the Elbbrücken Quarter is currently being built on the opposite bank of the Norderelbe."

-The building ensemble, which ek robotics will move into in early 2023, is 10,000 square meters in size and will provide space for at least 400 transport robotics experts.
+The building ensemble, which ek robotics will move into in 2023, is 10,000 square meters in size and will provide space for at least 400 transport robotics experts.
 It consists of an L-shaped office complex with approximately 7,000 square meters of space on five floors and a production and research hall measuring approximately 3,000 square meters.
 Both designed by the Hamburg architectural firm hörter + trautmann, known for projects such as the Hamburg Chamber of Commerce or the Hafenklang superstructure in Holzhafen.

 Growth at all ek robotics sites